Skip to Content

 1. Preheat the oven to 350°F with a rack in the center position.

-4. Add the marinara, crushed tomatoes, salt, Italian seasoning and butter to the pot and cook, stirring often, until butter is melted and sauce is fully combined with the meat, about 3 minutes.
+4. Add the marinara, crushed tomatoes, salt, Italian seasoning, and butter.
+Cook, stirring often, until combined and the butter is melted, about 3 minutes.
+Add the pasta and stir to combine.

 Nutrition Info